promptfoo/promptfoo/site/docs/configuration/parameters.md

 If you have a lot of tests, you can optionally keep them separate from the main config file.

-The easiest way to do this is by creating `tests.yaml` that contains a list of tests.
+The easiest way to do this is by creating a `tests.yaml` file that contains a list of tests.
 Then, include it in your `promptfooconfig.yaml` like so:

 ```yaml
 prompts: